 "Prim" Primrose was 3SQN Intelligence Officer 1940/41.
 He was older than most of his WW2 comrades and had flown bombers in WW1 for the RAF in France.
 This transcript comes from a recording that Prim made for his family, with many amusing anecdotes about WW1 and his life between the wars in rural Australia and the Pacific Islands.

 Val St. Leon.
 An Engine-Fitter with 3 Squadron in Palestine and North Africa.
-Val brushed-off the desert dust and rose to a stellar post-war career as a pilot with Qantas.
+Val brushed-off the desert dust and rose to a stellar post-war career as a Flight Engineer and then Pilot with Qantas.

 Robert Glassborow was another 'Original' whose calling was Wireless Telegraphy Operator.
 He lived to the age of 100.

-Jack Hamilton - an Engine Fitter in the Early days in the Desert.
+Jack Hamilton - an Engine Fitter in the early WW2 days in the Desert.

-Charlie Caddy - Another of the big contingent of Radio Operators who set out from Australia with 3 Squadron.
+Charlie Caddy - Another of the big contingent of Radio Operators who set out from Australia with 3 Squadron in 1940.

 Jack Faunt made sterling progress during his time in the Middle East with 3 Squadron as an Aircraft Hand, and then had some VERY interesting experiences once he returned to the Pacific theatre.